Property Maintenance Operative Apprenticeship Level 2 Standard

-- This course starts in November and is delivered at our Easton site.
+- The next intake will be in September 2024 and the course is delivered at our Easton site.

-If you already have an employer for your Apprenticeship, or would like more information on how to find an Apprenticeship, please click Apply Now.
+Contact our Apprenticeships Team for more information.
+If you already have an employer for your apprenticeship, or would like more information on how to find an apprenticeship, please click Apply Now.

-If you are an Employer who is looking to recruit an Apprentice or already have someone you would like to enrol onto the Apprenticeship course, please contact our Apprenticeship Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss next steps.
+If you are an employer who is looking to recruit an apprentice or already have someone you would like to enrol onto the apprenticeship course, please contact our Apprenticeships Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss the next steps.

 Training and assessments are delivered in the workplace and in college.
 Apprentices will be required to attend college-based sessions as part of their training, whilst also completing off-the-job training in the workplace.
 You will also complete assessments and observations in the workplace.

-At the end of the Apprenticeship you will complete an End Point Assessment which will comprise of:
+At the end of the apprenticeship you will complete an End Point Assessment (EPA) which will consist of:

 The apprentice will be recognised by the British Institute of Facilities Management (BIFM) providing Associate Membership for the apprentice whilst studying.
 BIFM have confirmed resources and learning materials will be available for the apprentice to support them throughout their learning journey.

-Completing this apprenticeship programme with its transferable skills will enable progression into roles such as a Technical Specialist e.g. Electrical or Plumbing and Supervisory and Management roles e.g. Facilities Management, across a wide range of sectors.
+Completing this apprenticeship programme with its transferable skills will enable progression into roles such as a Technical Specialist e.g. Electrical or Plumbing, and further Supervisory and Management roles e.g. Facilities Management, across a wide range of sectors.